surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace07-sample.md

           // we are specify the name of the cmdlet, not a script. powershell.AddCommand("Get-Process");

-          // Add the measure-object cmdlet to count the number
+          // Add the Measure-Object cmdlet to count the number
           // of objects being returned.
 Commands are always added to the end
           // of the pipeline.
-          powershell.AddCommand("measure-object");
+          powershell.AddCommand("Measure-Object");

           // Run the cmdlets synchronously and save the objects returned. result = powershell.Invoke();